 “You know,” said my adviser, who had already amassed a substantial collection of awards, honors and grants as a specialist in the art of South Asia and continues to do so to this day, “if I am only remembered for being the mother of my son, nothing would please me more.
-And I’d feel exactly the same way if he were a daughter.”
+And I’d feel exactly the same were he my daughter.”
 Perhaps to someone else, this would have been a toss away comment in a toss away conversation.
 But her words pierced me.
-From my earliest memories, I had believed that the path for my parents, especially my mother, to love me was for me to earn their pride.
-It was not until years later that I understood what I desired from my parents was like wanting a homeless person to give me money; they just didn’t have it to give.
+From my earliest memories, I had believed that the path towards earning my mother’s love was for me to earn her pride.
+It was not until years later that I understood what I desired from my mother was like wanting a homeless person to give me money; she just didn’t have it to give.
 Though I had no plans for children, an inkling of a different kind of motherhood, one in which I consciously chose my role, arose.
 Like a magpie spying a gem, I snatched my adviser’s comment from the air and tucked it safely away.

 Becoming a parent does not require prior training or a license.
-Parenting styles, good and bad, abound and yet overwhelming the majority of children grow up to become normal adults (whew).
-I have read studies that indicate that parents have scant impact on how their children turn out.
+Parenting styles, good and bad, abound and yet most children grow up to become normal adults.
+I have read studies suggesting parents have scant impact on how their children turn out.
 I have observed this first hand as Claude and Hugo have very different, if not complementary, personalities.
 Even in college, Claude is often the first student in his class to turn in a project.
 Whereas upon Hugo’s report cards the words “missing assignments” are often found.
 While Claude guards his time like gold ingots, Hugo seems incapable of saying no and is chronically overbooked.
 Nonetheless, I see similar core beliefs in my two eldest.
-They are both incredibly responsible, (far, far, far more so in matters outside the home than in) as other adults regularly go out of their way to tell me.
+They are both incredibly responsible, (far more so in matters outside the home than in) as other adults regularly go out of their way to tell me.
 I do not think this is coincidental.

 My father used to often say that his parenting style was derived from remembering what his own father did and doing just the opposite.
 And when those of us who knew both my grandfather and my father heard him say this, we laughed.
-Though his hippie appearance iconoclastically compares to my grandfather’s Eisenhower-era style, my father is very much like his father, particularly in his emotions.
+Though his hippie appearance iconoclastically compares to my grandfather’s Eisenhower-era style, my father is very much like his father, particularly with his emotions.
 Saying you absolutely will not do or be something seems an unavoidable recipe for the opposite.
-It’s like the proverbial saying about anyone who disavows thinking of elephants, which only sticks the image of elephants in his or her mind.
+It’s like saying, “Don’t think about elephants,” which only lodges image of elephants in the listener’s mind.

 Strict, /strikt/, adjective 1. demanding that rules concerning behavior are obeyed and observed.

 “Do you know what the word ‘strict’ means, Holly?”
 I shook my head.
 “Strict was how your father was raised and that’s how we are going to raise you,” said my mother, referring to my stepfather whom she had married the year before when I was in kindergarten.
 Today, I know the word ‘strict’ to indicate an underlying structure that is clearly understood and followed without fail.
 But what my mother meant was that I would be punished capriciously, whether or not a rule had previously been explained.
 Punishment could be very structured—as when two months after announcing their parenting style, I was caught stealing lipstick testers from Sears and subsequently lied about it.
-It was the beginning of June, I was precisely six and a half, and had just finished the first grade.
+It was the beginning of June and I was precisely six and a half.

 “You can spend the entire summer vacation, that’s nearly three months you know, in your bedroom.
 Or you can get spanked with your father’s belt tonight and then go to bed immediately after supper for the rest of the summer.
 Go to your room and think about which one you will choose.”